Follow your passion for Arts — and be business savvy, too.

-You’ll take 14 business courses, giving you an in-depth understanding of accounting, management, economics, marketing, entrepreneurship, ethics, and communication.
+Through your business courses, you'll gain an in-depth understanding of accounting, management, economics, marketing, entrepreneurship, ethics, and communication.

-Complement that with an Arts major.
-Pick any one of the 23 majors we offer in humanities, social sciences, languages, fine arts, or performing arts.
+Pick one of 23 majors in humanities, social sciences, languages, fine arts, or performing arts.
 You’ll still have room to round out your degree with courses in other areas that spark your interest.

 About Honours Arts and Business

 Starts in first year: apply directly to the Honours Arts and Business program on your application